Characterization of manifolds of constant curvature by ruled surfaces: Concluding remarks

 \section{Concluding remarks}

 For Riemannian space forms, we filled an existing gap in the literature concerning the fundamentals of ruled surfaces.
-Namely, we introduced the concepts of striction curves and distribution parameter.
+Namely, we introduced the concepts of striction curves and distribution parameter and computed the first and second fundamental forms.
 As in Euclidean space, these concepts allowed us to locate the singularities of ruled surfaces as well as characterize the vanishing of the extrinsic Gaussian curvature.

-It is well known the extrinsically flat surfaces in space forms must be foliated by geodesics.
-We provided a model-independent proof for this result, which allowed us to identify the necessary and sufficient condition the curvature tensor must satisfy in order to guarantee the validity of this implication.
+It is well known that extrinsically flat surfaces in space forms must be foliated by geodesics.
+We provided a model-independent proof for this result, which allowed us to identify the necessary and sufficient condition the curvature tensor must satisfy in order to guarantee the validity of this implication: namely, $R_{trrn}=0$, where $n$ refers to the direction normal to the surface, $r$ refers to the direction of the rulings, and $t$ refers to the remaining tangent direction.
 Further, we characterized space forms as the only manifolds with the properties that there exist an extrinsically flat surface tangent to any 2-plane and that these surfaces are all ruled.
 This result is part of our ongoing effort to find characteristic properties of space forms \cite{dSdS20}.
-As an application of our results, we proved that there must exist extrinsically flat surfaces in the product manifolds $\mathbb{H}^2\times\mathbb{R}$ and $\mathbb{S}^2\times\mathbb{R}$ that do not make a constant angle with the real direction.
+As an application of our findings, we proved that there must exist extrinsically flat surfaces in the product manifolds $\mathbb{H}^2\times\mathbb{R}$ and $\mathbb{S}^2\times\mathbb{R}$ that do not make a constant angle with the real direction.
 This opens the problem of actually constructing such surfaces.
 Since product manifolds are not space forms, there is also the quest of finding the properties an extrinsically flat surface in such spaces must satisfy in order to be ruled.
-The theory of ruled surfaces in product manifolds is currently under investigation and shall be the content of a follow up publication.
-It would be desirable to better understand extrinsically flat and ruled surfaces in the remaining homogeneous manifolds as well.
+The theory of ruled surfaces in product manifolds is currently under investigation and shall be the content of a follow-up publication.
+It would be desirable to better